The Three C’s of Insurance

 She walks down and talks with Ron.
 Ron is happy as a lark.
 Northern Ranch replacing the siding and brick on his house which was damaged.
 But they’re also paying for a full replacement of the undamaged siding and brick so that the house looks consistent.

 Picking the right insurance company can make all the difference when you have a claim.
 But when you’re doing research, it’s hard to tell the difference.
 You can’t ask companies directly about their service, and since people prefer complaining to praising, online reviews slant heavily toward the negative side.

 Working with an independent agency like Capitol Insurance can be a huge advantage.
 Years of experience allows an independent agent to help you choose the right company and the right coverage.
 Even if you have problems, an independent agent will fight for you.

-Since independent agents can are so vital to the insurance process.
+Independent agents are so vital to the insurance process.
 But just like any choice, you can make the wrong one.
 When you look for an agent, consider the counsel they offer.

 It’s important to choose an agent who will be able to find you a good company with good coverage and explain the policy to you.
 Here are some things to look for in the counsel you are receiving from your agent.

-Does your independent agent actually know what coverage she is offering you?
-Put her to the test!
-If she’s a good agent, she will be able to answer every question you have in detail.
+Does your independent agent actually know what coverage they are offering you?
+Put them to the test!
+If they’re a good agent, they will be able to answer every question you have in detail.
 Asking questions confirms an agent’s experience and helps them understand you are serious about finding the best possible coverage.

 How many companies does your agent represent?
 If you call an agent who only represents Western Saddle, chances are they are going to think Western Saddle is the best company for you!
 Independent agents have a wide range of companies from which to chose.
 Having multiple companies means the agent can provide you with a great policy at a great price.
 Even if things start to go awry, the agent can switch your insurance but still be your primary contact.
 Like a good accountant, an independent insurance agent is a relationship which will develop over the years.